encode/django-rest-framework/docs/library/resource.rst

 .. module:: resource

-The :mod:`resource` module is the core of FlyWheel.
+The :mod:`resource` module is the core of Django REST framework.
 It provides the :class:`Resource` base class which handles incoming HTTP requests and maps them to method calls, performing authentication, input deserialization, input validation and output serialization.

 Resources are created by sublassing :class:`Resource`, setting a number of class attributes, and overriding one or more methods.